-Ring in the new year with our New Year’s Day service.
+Ring in the new year with an online New Year’s Day service.

-A grand tradition in Japan, for instance, is trekking to famous or local temples on New Year’s Eve so that once the clock strikes midnight, they are first to make offerings and pay their respects.
+In a normal year, a grand tradition in Japan is trekking to famous or local temples on New Year’s Eve so that once the clock strikes midnight, they are first to make offerings and pay their respects.

 Here in the United States, some of our temples mark the passage of time with a New Year’s Day service, which includes sutra chanting, incense offering, and dharma message, often followed by refreshments and snacks.

-And if you’re reading this before New Year’s Day, please remember to come to our Year End service the night before, on December 31.
+And if you’re reading this before New Year’s Day, remember that some temples hold a Year End service the night before, on December 31.
+Please check with your local temple for information.